 - (1) Purposes shall be clear.
-The institution must demonstrate that such purposes can be delivered through current or proposed systems of distance learning. - (2) The institution must provide financial and technical support commensurate with the purpose, size, scope, and content of its distance learning programs. - (3) Any sustained enrollment growth must be accompanied in a timely manner by a corresponding growth in resources and support systems.
+The institution must demonstrate that such purposes can be delivered through current or proposed systems of distance learning. - (2) Expectations with regard to competency development and the acquisition of knowledge and skills shall be consistent among curricular programs whether offered through on ground, hybrid, or distance learning means.
+This applies to both lecture and studio coursework. - (3) The institution must provide financial and technical support commensurate with the purpose, size, scope, and content of its distance learning programs. - (4) Any sustained enrollment growth must be accompanied in a timely manner by a corresponding growth in resources and support systems.